 Online NEMO Training Course on visitor experience Join an engaging and thought-provoking series of two-hour virtual classes that will provide the ideas, frameworks and tools to develop visitor experiences that are appealing, engaging, relevant and memorable, facilitated by Lisa Baxter of the Experience Business.
 Dates and times Thursday 18 March (10:00-12:00 CET) Wednesday 24 March (15:00-17:00 CET) Wednesday 31 March (10:00-12:00 CET) Apply until Thursday 10 March 2021 by sending the following to firstname.lastname@example.org: CV 1 paragraph motivating your participation and your expectations Proof… | Read more »

 We would like to share this annual review, which includes highlights from the Foundation’s first five years of operation, and the Foundation’s achievements in 2020.
 Click here for the full review!

-Update 12 March: with an eye to the COVID-19 outbreak (corona virus) this event has been cancelled by its organisers.
-The past ten years have seen attacks on Jewish institutions in various European cities, and Jews have been verbally and physically attacked with violence.
-In the year of its reopening, the Jewish Museum Frankfurt is consequently evaluating the situation of Jewish life in Europe.
+Click here to view the flyer The past ten years have seen attacks on Jewish institutions in various European cities, and Jews have been verbally, symbolically and physically attacked with violence.
+At the same time, in many places, Jews have been increasingly vocal in demanding an accepted role in their home societies.
+Against this backdrop, the Jewish Museum Frankfurt aims to examine Jewish life in Europe.
 The symposium reflects on the paradoxical developments characteristic of the European Jewish diaspora.
-On the… | Read more »
+On… | Read more »